 - Child Tax Credit, providing you do not also receive Working Tax Credit, with an annual taxable income (as assessed by HMRC) of less than £16,190

-- Three and four year old children that have been adopted, or who have left care through special guardianship or family arrangement orders
+- Three and four year old children that have been adopted, or who have left care through special guardianship or child arrangement orders

 - Three and four year old children who are Looked After by Somerset County Council.